SabrinaIslam/HTR_Transcriptome/README.md

 HTRs Can be Grouped by Tissue Distribution (Thesis Chapter Four: The Specialised Expression Patterns of HTRs: A Family of Diverse Roles in Tissues)

+## File name: AllenBrain_filtering

+**Code function:**

+evaluation the threshold of expression detection

+**Location in Results:**

+Classifying the HTRs in Brain by Relative Abundance of Expression (Thesis Chapter Two: Materials and Methods)

 ## File name: AllenBrain_compare_donor

 **Code function:**